BAkinmarin/the-cleaning-hack-calculator/README.md

 ## A Python command line calculator
 > This application is a Python based calculation for a real cleaning company, The Cleaning Hack, which is used to produce a free cleaning estimate for potential clients.
 The application requires the user to enter their name, mobile number and email which is validated prior to entering the details required to produce an estimate such as number of bedrooms, bathrooms, living spaces.
+These details are then uploaded to a Google Worksheet for the business owner to reference in follow-up conversations with the prospective client.

 #### Designed and Developed by Bola Akinmarin